The community of Abonponsu has a population of 1231. There are no schools within the community and it is 3 km to the nearest primary school.

 - Gender empowerment training was organised for selected women and men in leadership position.
 This was to make way for women to actively participate in community decision making and community development.

-- The Community Service Groups (CSG) established in the community made a total earnings of GHC2,180 within the last 6 months of 2017.
+- The Community Service Groups (CSG) established in the community have total earned GHC3,280.

-- The women who were supported to engage in vegetable IGA have earned GHC3000 from the sale of their produces.
+- The women who were supported to engage in vegetable and maize IGA have increased their earnings from GHC3,000 to GHC6,680 from the sale of their produce.

 - With the assistance of the Municipal Assembly, the community has completed a portable water project.

 - The community has also carried out maintenance work on their older portable water source.

 - The community is also liaising with the Ghana Education Service (GES) and the Government to start a Kindergarten benefiting from the school feeding programme.